Newsletter Subscribe

 Enter your email address below and subscribe to our newsletter

 Make sure that the pan is on low heat before adding the ingredients.
 This will prevent the sauce or ingredients from sticking to the pan.
-Calamari is a delicate mollusk; it can overcook and turn rubbery if the temperature is high.
+Calamari is a delicate mollusc; it can overcook and turn rubbery if the temperature is too high.
 It is essential to avoid long cooking times.
 Once the calamari has curled up around the edges, it is ready.

 You can store it in the fridge for two to three days.
 Reheat the ojingeo-bokkeum in a skillet on low heat.
 Freezing is also possible; however, the texture of the ojingeo-bokkeum will change.
 Make sure that it cools down completely, and then add it to a freezer-safe Tupperware or freezer packet.
 Freeze for one to two months.
 Reheat on the stove.